 Roof rack benefits

-Roof racks provide a spot for you to mount various accessories too; high lift jacks, shovels, spotlights and work lights.
+Roof racks provide a spot for you to mount various accessories too; high lift jacks, shovels and work lights.
+They’re common in some states for mounting LED light Bars or Spotlights, but check the legalities.
 They are also an excellent platform for taking photos, if you take the time to climb up!

 Roof rack disadvantages